DrRayThe2nd/Tip-of-the-Hat/README.md

-This is a game know as Tip of the Hat.
+This is a game that will be know as Tip of the Hat.

 Currently in development.

-Version 17-1b-dev
+Version 'Doesn't work'